amandakoster/busmall/user_stories.md

 ##Technical plan##

 1. Built the scaffolding for the app
-2. displayImage():
+2. function displayImage():
+  b. array of 20 images
+  a 'for loop' that randomizes images
+3. displayImage():
   a. select three random photos from the image directory and display them side-by-side-by-side in the browser window. (http://stackoverflow.com/questions/20496746/random-image-display-without-repeat-with-javascript)

-  b. array of 20 images
-  c. function displayImage():
+  c.
-    i. a 'for loop' that randomizes images ii. event handler and listener that connects to the htlm tag iii.
+    ii. event handler and listener that connects to the htlm tag iii.
     iv. display the random image from the imagesArray array in the canvas image using the random number as the subscript value